Brontojoris/elegoo_start_kit/src/22_lcd/readme.md

 3. Click the **PlatformIO Home** menu option.
 4. Open [127.0.0.1:8008](http://127.0.0.1:8008)
 5. Login.
 Details are in Password Manager.
-6. Search for **LiquidCrystal by Adfruit** and add it to the project
+6. Search for **LiquidCrystal by Adafruit** and add it to the project
 7. Copy the sample code to  this lesson folder.
 8. Unzip, and tidy up any files.
 9. Upload and monitor.